Updated: Feb 22

 In the 15 minutes I’ve been messing around, the temp has gone down considerably.
 After all, the cabin isn’t the most insulated shelter.

 In reality, “cabin” is a bit misleading.
 It’s the term I adopted in recent years to make it sound charming and quaint.
-Whenever I’m talking to people who belong to society’s upper crust, I find that this simple word impresses them and offers an air of wealth.
+Whenever I’m talking to people who belong to society’s upper crust, I find this simple word offers an air of wealth and respect.
 You can see their wheels turning as they imagine the vast riches my family must command and think about inviting me to their summer compound down on the Cape, just so I’ll return the favor.

 Our “cabin” is really just a mobile home.
 A trailer.
 It sits on wheels and can be moved at any time with just a modicum of effort.
 I can still remember the day they pulled the old one off and put this newer 1984 model on the slab.